Smock On

 Smocking is an embroidery technique used to gather fabric so that it can stretch.
 Long before elastic waistbands, smocking was developed and practiced in England since the Middle Ages.
 It was commonly used to create roomier necklines, bodices, and cuffs.
 The name itself, “smock”, means a farmer’s work shirt, proving that long-lasting style can come from humble beginnings.

 Smocking was considered practical for garments to be both form fitting and flexible.
 Truth is, that hasn’t really changed.
 Whether it’s for comfort or style, having smocked pieces in our closet make our last-minute decision making easy.
-Pull out that cute little dress or that skirt set on the next sunny day and smock on
+Pull out that cute little dress or that skirt set on the next sunny day and smock on.

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.